-A Visit to the Magnificent Wat Saket (Golden Mount) in Bangkok, Thailand
+A Visit to Wat Saket (Golden Mount) in Bangkok, Thailand

 Bangkok is well known for its beautiful and magnificent temples known in Thai as ‘wat’.
 The Golden Mount or Wat Saket is one of the most suggested ‘wat’ destinations when exploring Thailand.
 The temple dates back to Ayutthaya era with the name Wat Sakae and was just later on changed to Wat Saket by King Rama I (Wikipedia).